-The three-day programme (detailed in the following pages) includes several types of sessions as well as three "tracks" running through the days to help you choose the relevant elements for your work and get the most out of the conference.
-To help you decide, we describe the types of formats and tracks below:

-Roundtable sessions At the beginning of the session the roundtable coordinators will introduce the topic and the discussion points, after which the whole group participates in the hour long conversation, sharing insights and experiences.
-Pre-registration required, maximum 20 attendees Workshops The workshops offer a more practical experience to specificPre-registrationskills in order to improve and/demonstrate impact.
-Therequired, maximumtrainers offer a taste of possible hands-on learnings and20 attendeespotential follow up afte the conference.20 attendees Other parallel sessions Most other parallel sessions will include several presentationsNo limited number offrom different perspectives, followed by a panel discussion andattendees.
-AlsoQ&A. Although this is the original format that has beenaccesible to onlinesuggested to speakers, some might surprise youparticipants Plenary sessions and/or formats, but all of them allow for input and questions a from the audience.
-Don't forget to have your phone with the No limited number of attendees.
-Also accesible to online participants Business engagement and commercialisation description From regional development to global impact Trans sdisciplinarity
+Getting to sbarc | spark from Cardiff Central There are several busses that depart from Cardiff Central to the conference venue.
+We recommend taking bus 35 towards Mynachdy and getting off at Park Place Stop.
+Walking distance is approximately 10 minutes to the venue from the bus stop.
+This journey takes approximately 20 minutes.
+However, if you would like to walk then it takes about 30 minutes.
+PROGRAMME FORMAT The three-day programme (detailed in the following pages) includes several types of sessions as well as three "tracks" running through the days to help you choose the relevant elements for your work and get the most out of the conference.
+To help you decide, we describe the types of formats and tracks below: Roundtable sessions At the beginning of the session, the roundtable coordinators will introduce the topic and the discussion points, after which the whole group participates in the hour long conversation, sharing insights and experiences.
+Pre-registration required, maximum 20 attendees Workshops The workshops offer a more practical experience to specific skills in order to improve and/demonstrate impact.
+The trainers offer a taste of possible hands-on learnings and potential follow up after the conference.
+Pre-registration required, maximum 25 attendees Other parallel sessions Most other parallel sessions will include several presentations from different perspectives, followed by a panel discussion and Q&A. Although this is the original format that has been suggested to speakers, some might surprise you...
+No limited number of attendees.
+Also accessible to online participants Plenary sessions The plenary sessions are all different from each other in topics and/or formats, but all of them allow for input and questions from the audience.
+Don't forget to have your phone with the conference app on standby.
+You will need it!
+No limited number of attendees.
+Also accesible to online participants